Loading Events

 The 15-mile course is perfect for beginners and juniors.
 This 15-mile loop features all the best town trails.
 Almost all of the climbing on this course will be done at the beginning on pavement, although one sneaky switchback section on Ralph’s Pass will raise your heart rate.

-Keep in mind, the Big Sky Biggie courses are located in grizzly bear territory, so participants are highly advised to carry bear spray.
-Black and grizzly bears are frequently seen across all race routes, regardless of distance.
+Remember that the Big Sky Biggie courses are in grizzly bear territory, so participants are highly advised to carry bear spray.
+Regardless of distance, black and grizzly bears are frequently seen across all race routes.
 Mountain bikers have a heightened risk of encountering bears due to their swift and quiet movement.
-For safety, bikers are recommended to carry bear spray in a holster or mount on themselves.
-Organizers have partnered with a local company, HEY BEAR, to allow participants to rent bear spray just for the event, particularly for those coming from out of town that might not be used to carrying it riding.
+Bikers are recommended to carry bear spray in a holster or mount it on themselves for safety.
+Organizers have partnered with a local company, HEY BEAR, to allow participants to rent bear spray just for the event, particularly for those coming from out of town who might not be used to carrying it riding.

-A $3,600 cash purse is up for grabs for the 60 mile course for the top three male and female finishers, while the Top 5 Finishers for each of the courses will win Stio products.
+A $3,600 cash purse is up for grabs for the 60-mile course for the top three male and female finishers, while the Top 5 Finishers for each course will win Stio products.
 In addition to the races, the Big Sky Biggie event includes other activities, such as vendor booths, music, and food.
 The event is organized by the Big Sky Community Corporation and is supported by various local sponsors.
-It is a popular event among mountain bikers in Montana and the surrounding areas, and it attracts a large number of spectators as well.
+It is a popular event among mountain bikers in Montana and the surrounding areas, attracting many spectators as well.

 Area Accommodations & Things to Do

-Recommended lodging for the Big Sky Biggie includes Big Sky Resort lodging options in the Mountain Village which is a 10 minute drive from race start/finish venue.
-A very convenient option is the Wilson Hotel which is just a block away from the venue while Bucks T-4 Lodge is another popular spot, and only a 10 minute drive to our venue.
+Recommended Big Sky Biggie lodging options in the Mountain Village include Big Sky Resort lodging options, a 10-minute drive from the race start/finish venue.
+A very convenient option is the Wilson Hotel, which is just a block away from the venue, while Bucks T-4 Lodge is another popular spot and only a 10-minute drive from our venue.
 Those looking for a more home-like experience can check out Two Pines Properties for vacation rentals in the area.
-The town of Big Sky doesn’t have any conventional campgrounds for those that prefer to sleep under the stars.
-However, a few campgrounds are located on the Gallatin highway, both to the north and south of the Big Sky spur road, such as Red Cliff Campground and Moose Creek Flat Campground.
+The town of Big Sky doesn’t have any conventional campgrounds for those who prefer to sleep under the stars.
+However, a few campgrounds are located on the Gallatin highway, north and south of the Big Sky spur road, such as Red Cliff Campground and Moose Creek Flat Campground.

 Big Sky, Montana, is a beautiful destination near Yellowstone National Park in the southwestern part of the state.
 It’s known for its stunning natural beauty, including snow-capped mountains, pristine lakes, and sprawling forests.
-In the summer, Big Sky is a paradise for outdoor sports enthusiasts, with a wide variety of activities to choose from.
+Big Sky is a paradise for outdoor sports enthusiasts in the summer, with various activities.
 Besides mountain biking, the area has dozens of trails, ranging from easy strolls to challenging multi-day treks.
 Some of the most popular trails include the Beehive Basin Trail, the Ousel Falls Trail, and the Lava Lake Trail.
-Water sports are also popular with the Gallatin River offering excellent opportunities for fishing, kayaking, and rafting.
-For more leisurely pace activities, the area boasts several world-class courses, including the Big Sky Resort and Yellowstone Club Golf Course.
+Water sports are also popular, and the Gallatin River offers excellent opportunities for fishing, kayaking, and rafting.
+The area boasts several world-class courses for leisurely pace activities, including the Big Sky Resort and Yellowstone Club Golf Course.
 Other popular summer activities in Big Sky include horseback riding, zip-lining, and rock climbing.
 And, of course, the area’s stunning natural beauty makes it a great place to relax and enjoy the scenery.

 Related Events

-While Big Sky Biggie is the only event produced by its organizer, there are many other top mountain bike events in the broader Rocky Mountain area, including Pierre’s Hole 50/100 which takes place in Wyoming and is produced by NUE: National Ultra Endurance Race Seriesand is part of its premiere Series of events.
-The Silver Rush 50 MTB is also a top shelf event that takes place in Colorado and is part of the esteemed Leadville Race Series MTB, produced by LeadvilleRace Series and Life Time Events
+While Big Sky Biggie is the only event produced by its organizer, there are many other top mountain bike events in the broader Rocky Mountain area, including Pierre’s Hole 50/100, which takes place in Wyoming and is produced by NUE: National Ultra Endurance Race Series and is part of its premiere Series of events.
+The Silver Rush 50 MTB is also a top-shelf event in Colorado and is part of the esteemed Leadville Race Series MTB, produced by LeadvilleRace Series and Life Time Events

-For multi-sport endurance athletes looking for other events in the state of Montana and broader Rocky Mountain region, be sure to check out our full list of Strambecco Best in Class road, gravel and trail running events.
+For multi-sport endurance athletes looking for other events in Montana and the broader Rocky Mountain region, check out our list of Strambecco Best in Class road, gravel, and trail running events.

 Trailforks.com